sshilko/moar/_posts/2018-10-06-Scaling-sphinxsearch.md

 Lets start with simple setup and evolve it into scalable configuration.

-Initial exaple Dockerfile for our sphinxsearch is Alpine Linux 3.8
+Initial example Dockerfile for our sphinxsearch is Alpine Linux 3.8

 {% highlight bash %}
 FROM       alpine:3.8